 Support endangered resources in Wisconsin.
 Fill in line 18 with the amount you wish to donate.
 Your gift will either reduce your refund or be added to tax due.
-You can also send a check directly to the Endangered Resources Fund, Department of Natural Resources, P.O.
+You can also send a check directly to the Endangered Resources Fund,

+Department of Natural Resources, P.O.
 Box 7921, Madison, WI 53707-7921.

-- Line 19.
-Veterans Trust Fund Donation You may designate an amount as a veterans trust fund donation.
+■ Line 19.
+Veterans Trust Fund Donation - You may designate an amount as a veterans trust fund donation.
 Your donation will be used by the Wisconsin Department of Veterans Affairs for the benefit of veterans or their dependents.
 Fill in line 19 with the amount you wish to donate.
-Your donation will either reduce your refund or be added to tax due. - Line 21.
-Estimated Tax Payments Enter estimated tax payments made by the corporation, including EFT payments, or overpayments applied from prior years' returns, minus any "quick refund" applied for on Form 4466W.
+Your donation will either reduce your refund or be added to tax due.

+■ Line 21.
+Estimated Tax Payments - Enter the total estimated tax payments applicable to the period included in the combined return, regardless of whether those payments were made by designated agent or by other members of the combined group.
+Include EFT payments, payments made with a Form 4-ES voucher, or overpayments applied from prior years' returns, minus any "quick refund" applied for on Form 4466W.